-When you name a method it is good to use meaningful names.
-Because every method answers for a part of our problem, when naming it we should keep in mind the action it does, i.e. it is a good practice for the name to describe what the method does.
+When you name a method, it is good to use meaningful names.
+Because every method handles a part of our problem, when naming it we should keep in mind the action it does, i.e. it is a good practice for the name to describe what the method does.

-The name must start with uppercase and should be made of a verb or a couple: verb + noun.
-The name is formatted by following the Upper Case Camel convention, i.e. each word, including the first one, starts with uppercase.
+In C# the method name must start with uppercase letter and should be made of a verb or a couple: verb + noun.
+The name is formatted by following the Upper Camel Case convention (PascalCase), i.e. each word, including the first one, starts with uppercase.
 The brackets

 ) always follow the name.

-Each method must do one task and its name should describe what its function is.
+Each method must do one task and its name should describe this task.

 A few examples for incorrectly naming our methods: